youlandinc/loanpass-sdk-java/README.md

 ExecSummaryRequest request = builder.build();
 ```

-# The prerequisite of Using Strong Typed Builder #
+# Prerequisites of Using Strong Typed Builder #
 In order to build requests with strong typed, you need to generate the codes
 containing strong types of "creditApplicationFields" and "enumerations" from the
 result of get_configuration API.
 Here are the steps to generate the code: